angular/angular/aio/content/guide/schematics-for-libraries.md

     Be sure to check that the context exists and throw the appropriate error.

 1. The `workspace.extensions` property includes a `defaultProject` value for determining which project to use if not provided.
-   We will use that value as a fallback, if no project is explicitly specified in the `ng generate` command.
+   You will use that value as a fallback, if no project is explicitly specified in the `ng generate` command.

     <code-example header="projects/my-lib/schematics/my-service/index.ts (Default Project)" path="schematics-for-libraries/projects/my-lib/schematics/my-service/index.ts" region="project-fallback">
     </code-example>